 No. Importantly, this analysis is “static” and does not consider “dynamic” effects that a carbon tax would have on economic growth, employment, wages, trade, or consumption patterns over time.
 Nor does it consider local or global environmental benefits.
 Instead, the study calculates the short-term financial effect on families, assuming that the policy is implemented “overnight” with an assumed pass-through of the tax into consumer prices, no change in household behavior, and no change in production processes, technologies, or emissions.

 Several databases were used to compute the results in this study.
 A basic description of what they are and how they were used follows:

-- Household-level expenditure by category is available from the Bureau of Labor Statistic (BLS) Consumer Expenditure Survey (CEX).
+- Household-level expenditure by category is available from the Bureau of Labor Statistics (BLS) Consumer Expenditure Survey (CE).
 It uses consumer-reported data.

 - “Input-output” tables and “national accounts” data from the Bureau of Economic Analysis (BEA) are used which detail monetary flows of commodities to and from industries.
 These tables are used to estimate carbon intensity of expenditure (CIE) for individual commodities.

-- The American Community Survey (ACS) is much larger than the CEX, but both have large overlap in household and geographic variables.
-This study takes the fused CEX-ACS dataset as its starting point.
-It contains inflation-adjusted expenditures (2012 dollars) for nearly 6 million households across 52 different expenditure categories over the period 2008-2012, along with the complete set of household-level variables inherent to the ACS.
+- The American Community Survey Public Use Microdata Sample (PUMS) is much larger than the CE, but both have large overlap in household and geographic variables.
+This study takes the fused CE-PUMS dataset as its starting point.
+It contains inflation-adjusted expenditures (2018 dollars) for 1.3 million households across 57 different expenditure categories over the period 2015-2018, along with the complete set of household-level variables inherent to the PUMS.